The Paw Patch Place

 We are doing a lot to help reduce your pet’s fear and improve the quality of their veterinary visit!

-• Music – We are now playing music in all of our exam rooms that is species-specific and scientifically designed to soothe your pet and reduce his or her anxiety
+Music – We play music in all of our exam rooms that is species-specific and scientifically designed to soothe your pet and reduce his or her anxiety

-• Treats – We have asked you to bring your pet in hungry so that he or she is more receptive to treats, allowing us to reduce their stress with treats and make their visit a more positive experience.
+Treats – We ask you to bring your pet in hungry so that he or she is more receptive to treats, allowing us to reduce their stress with treats and make their visit a more positive experience.

 What about your scaredy-cat?